Statewide Enrollment Options

 Statewide enrollment options, informally known as open enrollment, is Minnesota’s public school choice option that allows students and parents to have access to schools that are not within their resident district.
 This program allows student enrollment from one school district into another.
-In the 2017-18 school year, more than 80,000 Minnesota students, or 9 percent, are open-enrolled.
+In the 2020-21 school year, more than 86,000 Minnesota students, or 9.9%, are open-enrolled.

 State applications are used for any open enrollment situation involving two school districts in Minnesota.
 Once accepted for open enrollment, the student may attend the nonresident district through high school graduation.
 Siblings of the open-enrolled student will receive priority consideration to attend the same nonresident district if demand exceeds available spots and a lottery is held.
 Nonresident districts must receive applications by January 15

 provide guidance for families and school districts on applying for a statewide enrollment options program.
 The applications must be physically signed by the parent or legal guardian.
 Foster parents may also sign open enrollment applications if the foster parents want the foster child to attend a school district other than where the foster parent or parent/legal guardian of the foster child reside.
 However, no open enrollment form is needed for a foster child to remain in the original district even if the foster family resides in another district.